hydra2s/Blazer/README.md

 Yes, I learned almost everything about these things.
 About 2D context.
 About WebGL.
 About WebGPU (begin learning, but good know Vulkan API).
 About pixels and shaders.
 About composition and blending.
 About multi-theading and atomics.
 About SIMD.
 About PNG chunks, structs, binary data, difference between view and copy... and giving almost final answer about JNG decoding (except interlacing).

+# APNG decoding and canvas, chapter II

+Coming soon... probably, in June of 2023 years.

 # JS WebSocket Intercom

 The main task was to implement objects and classes, as well as method calls, over a remote websocket connection.
 This